webmad1019-1/w2d2/README.md

 * Work with events
 * Update DOM in relation to a data model

-# Workshops - All web students

-* Threejs from 3.30pm to 4.05pm

 # Bonus

 A journey across all the most important jasmine features